 Consequently, it is usually cheaper and easier to upgrade modems and routers separately.

 Cable Modems vs. DSL Modems

 DSL technology is older and slower.
 Most DSL providers are not in a hurry to upgrade their phone lines.
 If you have a choice of internet service providers, choose a cable internet company.
-A select few cable modems are capable of reaching speeds of 1000 Mbps (or 1 Gbps).
+A few cable modems are capable of reaching speeds beyond 1000 Mbps (or 1 Gbps).
 DSL cannot compete with the ultra fast speeds of cable internet (or fiber internet).